hetida/hetida-designer/docs/execution/logging.md

 ```

 The hetida designer runtime enriches the logs with the execution context information (component name, version, id, operator information), just like the hetida designer log messages described above.

+In addition to the log output of the runtime service, these logs can also be viewed in the test execution result display.
+If you switch to the raw response view you can also see the additional execution context information in the raw json response.

+Note that by default the log level is filtered against the runtime service's log level
+but this can be configured separately through the runtime's environment variable `USER_COMPONENT_CODE_LOG_LEVEL`.